 Here, $\lesssim$ means that the left-hand side is bounded by a constant times the right-hand side.

-There exist hyperuniform point processes which do not fall in any of those categories, as explained by \cite[Theorem 3]{dereudreflimmelhuesmannleble}, but these three classes give at least an idea of what is expected for many models.
+These categories do not cover all possible hyperuniform point processes, and one can build a point process with more or less any growth of the number variance; see \cite[Theorem 3]{dereudreflimmelhuesmannleble}.
+Still, those classes give an idea of what can be expected for most point processes.

 In this work, we will consider squares instead of disks when taking the variance.
-There exist some point processes which are hyperuniform with disks and not hyperuniform with squares, but there exist general conditions which ensure that a point process is hyperuniform no matter the form of the window, see \cite{Coste}.
+There exist point processes that are hyperuniform with disks and not hyperuniform with squares, but as soon as the hyperuniformity can be ensured via a control of the structure factor at the origin, the point process is hyperuniform for any reasonable window shape, see \cite{Coste} and \cite{lachiezereySurvey}.
 On the other hand, our point processes do not need to be defined on the whole plane but only on squares, so that invariance under translations is not really a meaningful condition here.